 Although our rich beer heritage is a blessing, navigating our local beer landscape can be hard sometimes.
-There are more hop varieties now than there are Simpsons characters — which is a lot.
-Throw in relatively obscure styles like Saisons, sours, smoked beers, and even cucumber beers, and it can be downright confusing.
+There are more hop varieties now than we can count.
+Throw in relatively obscure styles like Saisons, sours, smoked beers, and even garden-fresh cucumber beers, and it can be downright confusing.

-That’s why we’ve done the work for you and broken down the 20 best options for you to enjoy for the rest of 2021.
-If these beer selections aren’t enough, you could also get an alcohol subscription box to satisfy your palate.
+That’s why we’ve done the work for you and curated only the 20 best beers you can enjoy this summer and beyond.
+If these selections aren’t enough, you may consider getting an alcohol subscription box to satisfy your beer cravings.

 Read more: Best IPA Beers